 --tags Key=Environment,Value=production

-04 The command output should return the new ALB metadata:
+04 The command output should return the configuration information available for the new load balancer:

 {